-Dr LeBaron is currently focused on two projects:
+Dr LeBaron is currently focused on three projects:

 I. Understanding and Governing Forced Labour in Global Supply Chains

-How and why does labor exploitation and forced labour emerge within global supply chains?
+How and why does forced labour emerge within global supply chains?
 This research project investigates and compares the business models of forced labor within global agricultural supply chains led by UK-based companies, focusing on case studies of tea and cocoa.
 Research will shed light on the risk of labor exploitation, including forced labor, at the level of individual workers, the plantations where they work, and the district and state in which plantations are located, and explore how these dynamics link to broader dynamics and governance of global supply chains.
-Of keenest concern are what kinds of workers are most at risk, what aspects of engagement with the global economy, and what features of governance of production, including fair-trade certification, are most relevant to such labor exploitation.
-To explore labor standards in global supply chains, the project will generate an original dataset gathered through research with tea and cocoa workers, including a survey and interviews.
+The project will generate an original dataset gathered through research with tea and cocoa workers, including a survey and interviews.
 In addition, the project will involve interviews with tea and cocoa plantation managers, corporate social responsibility experts, company executives, and industry association representatives, as well as labor standards enforcement personnel (government and private auditors).
 Project partners include the International Labour Organization and Yale University.

 Funded by UK Economic and Social Research Council Future Research Leaders Grant.

 Severe labour exploitation encapsulated in terms like 'forced labour', 'bonded labour', 'child labour', 'human trafficking' and 'modern slavery' is widely regarded as a major contemporary development challenge.
 Many regions including South Asia, Africa and Latin America face the gravest challenges in achieving "decent work for all".
-Although governments and civil society have decried such practices as 'the underside of globalisation' and as an affront to human dignity, passed anti-slavery and anti-trafficking legislation, and spent over £1.5 billion since the turn of the century on anti-slavery policy, the world's leaders have nevertheless placed severe labour exploitation at the heart of the Sustainable Development Agenda, with SDG 8.7 calling directly for its eradication.
+Governments and civil society have decried such practices as an affront to human dignity, passed anti-slavery and anti-trafficking legislation, and spent over £1.5 billion since the turn of the century on anti-slavery policy.
 Yet, such efforts are currently limited by the dearth of nuanced, sophisticated empirical understandings.
 The Beyond Trafficking and Slavery network (BTS) exists to fill precisely this gap.
-BTS is a multi-disciplinary group of academics and civil society organisations from the global north and global south who are experts on the severe exploitation targeted by SDG 8.7.
-Established in 2014, BTS operates primarily through openDemocracy.net, an established 'digital commons' based in the UK that commands an annual readership of over nine million unique visitors.
-Combining the rigour of academic scholarship with the clarity of journalism and the immediacy of political advocacy, it brings together scholars, policy-makers, and civil society organisations keen to advance understanding of, and policies to address, the structural, political, economic, and social root causes of global exploitation, vulnerability and unfree labour.
+BTS is led by a multi-disciplinary group of academics who are experts on severe exploitation.
+Established in 2014, BTS combines the rigour of academic scholarship with the clarity of journalism and the immediacy of political advocacy and it brings together scholars, policy-makers, and civil society organisations keen to advance understanding of, and policies to address, the structural, political, economic, and social root causes of global exploitation, vulnerability and unfree labour.
 Through this grant, BTS is expanding its work by engaging directly with research and activism in developing countries from South Asia (India), Africa (South Africa) and Latin America (Mexico).

 Funded by ESRC Global Challenges Research Fund Network Grant, based at Dickson Poon School of Law at Kings College, London.